andrea-bia/numeta/README.md

 - `n` is the size of the array.
 - `array` is a rank-1 numpy array.
-- The loop runs using `nm.frange(n)` to generate a compiled loop that performs the operation.
+- The loop runs using `nm.range(n)` to generate a compiled loop that performs the operation.
 - Fortran implicit casting is used to convert `i` to the appropriate type for the array.

 Alternatively, you can use: